microsoft/vcpkg/docs/maintainers/vcpkg_configure_make.md

 ### OPTIONS_DEBUG
 Additional options passed to configure during the Debug configuration.
 These are in addition to `OPTIONS`.

+### MAKE_OPTIONS
+Additional options passed to make during the generation.

+### MAKE_OPTIONS_RELEASE
+Additional options passed to make during the Release generation.
+These are in addition to `MAKE_OPTIONS`.

+### MAKE_OPTIONS_DEBUG
+Additional options passed to make during the Debug generation.
+These are in addition to `MAKE_OPTIONS`.

+### INSTALL_OPTIONS
+Additional options passed to make during the installation.

+### INSTALL_OPTIONS_RELEASE
+Additional options passed to make during the Release installation.
+These are in addition to `INSTALL_OPTIONS`.

+### INSTALL_OPTIONS_DEBUG
+Additional options passed to make during the Debug installation.
+These are in addition to `INSTALL_OPTIONS`.

 ## Notes
 This command supplies many common arguments to configure.
 To see the full list, examine the source.